pnuu/fmiopendata/wfs.md

     * parameters
         * Parameters to return
         * Comma separated list of meteorological parameters to return.

+## Edited Scandinavia Weather Forecast Grid

+Edited Scandinavia forecast as grid data encoded in GRIB format.

+* Query ID: `fmi::forecast::edited::weather::scandinavia::grid`
+* Available arguments:
+    * origintime
+        * Analysis time
+        * Analysis time specifies the time of analysis in ISO-format (for example 2012-02-27T00:00:00Z).
+    * starttime
+        * Begin of the time interval
+        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * bbox
+        * Bounding box of area for which to return data.
+        * Bounding box of area for which to return data (lon,lat,lon,lat).
+For example 21,61,22,62
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+    * format
+        * Dataset format.
+        * Encoding format for the returned dataset.
+Formats available are grib1, grib2 and netcdf.
+Default format is General Regularly-distributed Information in Binary form edition 2 (GRIB2).

+## Edited Scandinavia Point Weather Forecast as multipointcoverage

+Edited Scandinavia point weather forecast fetched to a specific location returned in multi point coverage format.
+Location need to be specified as place or geoid or latlon query parameters.

+* Query ID: `fmi::forecast::edited::weather::scandinavia::point::multipointcoverage`
+* Available arguments:
+    * starttime
+        * Begin of time interval
+        * Parameter specifies the begin of time interval in ISO 8601 format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * Parameter specifies the end of time interval in ISO 8601 format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Kumpula,Kolari).
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
+    * geoid
+        * Geoid of the location for which to return data.
+        * Geoid of the location for which to return data.
+(ID from geonames.org)

+## Edited Scandinavia Point Weather Forecast as simple features

+Edited Scandinavia point weather forecast fetched to a specific location returned in simple feature format.
+Location need to be specified as place or geoid or latlon query parameters.

+* Query ID: `fmi::forecast::edited::weather::scandinavia::point::simple`
+* Available arguments:
+    * starttime
+        * Begin of time interval
+        * Parameter specifies the begin of time interval in ISO 8601 format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * Parameter specifies the end of time interval in ISO 8601 format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Kumpula,Kolari).
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
+    * geoid
+        * Geoid of the location for which to return data.
+        * Geoid of the location for which to return data.
+(ID from geonames.org)

+## Edited Scandinavia Point Weather Forecast as time value pairs

+Edited Scandinavia point weather forecast fetched to a specific location returned in time value pair format.
+Location need to be specified as place or geoid or latlon query parameters.

+* Query ID: `fmi::forecast::edited::weather::scandinavia::point::timevaluepair`
+* Available arguments:
+    * starttime
+        * Begin of time interval
+        * Parameter specifies the begin of time interval in ISO 8601 format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * Parameter specifies the end of time interval in ISO 8601 format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Kumpula,Kolari).
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
+    * geoid
+        * Geoid of the location for which to return data.
+        * Geoid of the location for which to return data.
+(ID from geonames.org)
+    * timezone
+        * Time zone
+        * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
+Default value is UTC.

 ## FMI-ENFUSER air quality forecast as grid